wp-plugins/sexybookmarks/trunk/readme.txt

 == Description ==

 = Recent Updates =
+* Small CSS fix for stubborn bullets in menu
 * Added Tipd, Tumblr, and PFBuzz
 * A few semi-minor CSS fixes that were affecting some of you.
 * Added option to reset/refresh all stored short URLs.
-* Bookmarks are now draggable so that you can arrange them in any order you wish
 * Now uses jQuery to automatically center the menu in your theme
 * Option available for an auto-expanding DIV when bookmarks take up more than one row